 Neurologist and headache specialist

 Dr. Peter Goadsby, a neurologist, specializes in the diagnosis and treatment of headache disorders, including migraines and cluster headache and other forms of chronic daily headache.
-He is director of the UCSF Headache Center and one of the world's leading headache experts and researchers.
+He is one of the world's leading headache experts and researchers.

 Goadsby came to UCSF from the Institute of Neurology at University College London, National Hospital for Neurology and Neurosurgery and Hospital for Sick Children, Great Ormond Street, London, England.
 His research focuses on the mechanisms and management of head pain, with a special interest in migraine and trigeminal autonomic cephalalgias.
 His studies aim to understand the parts of the brain involved in headache and from this to derive new approaches to treatment.
 He earned a medical degree at the University of New South Wales School of Medicine, completed a residency in neurology at the Prince of Wales Hospital and completed a fellowship in neurology at the National Hospital for Nervous and Mental Diseases in London.
 He completed post-doctoral work in laboratories in New York and Paris.